-- 7. The Clallam County Shoreline and Sensitive Area Committee (SSAC) forwarded a recommendation on adoption of final critical area protection rules on July 30, 1996 to the Board of Clallam County Commissioners. - 8.
+- The Clallam County Shoreline and Sensitive Area Committee (SSAC) forwarded a recommendation on adoption of final critical area protection rules on July 30, 1996 to the Board of Clallam County Commissioners. - 8.
 The Board of Clallam County Commissioners finds that additional issues need to be resolved prior to the adoption of final critical area protection rules.
-These issues include, but are not limited to: (a) consistency with policies of the County comprehensive plan and adopted watershed and special area plans; (b) integration of County floodplain management (Chapter 32.01, C.C.C) and shoreline management (Chapter 35.01, C.C.C) rules and procedures; (c) avoiding redundancy and conflicts of critical area rules with other overlapping local and state rules; (d) impacts of critical area rules on agricultural land retention and restoration; (e) impacts of potential federal endangered species listings for Hood Canal Summer Chum and Puget Sound Chinook; and (f) impact of recent state legislation limiting the local government ability to review certain types of fisheries enhancement. - 9.
-Clallam County received a grant to develop a strategy to prepare amendments to the Shoreline Master Program (SMP), which are consistent with the requirements of ESHB 1724 integrating the SMP, Comprehensive Plan, and watershed policies with critical area and floodplain development regulations.
-The strategy is targeted to be completed in early-1999. - 10.
+These issues include, but are not limited to: (a) consistency with policies of the County comprehensive plan and adopted watershed and special area plans; (b) integration of County floodplain management (Chapter 32.01, C.C.C.) and shoreline management (Chapter 35.01, C.C.C.) rules and procedures; (c) avoiding redundancy and conflicts of critical area rules with other overlapping local and state rules; (d) impacts of critical area rules on agricultural land retention and restoration; (e) impacts of federal endangered species listings for Hood Canal Summer Chum and Puget Sound Chinook; and (f) impact of recent state legislation limiting the local government ability to review certain types of fisheries enhancement. - Clallam County received a grant to develop a strategy to prepare amendments to the Shoreline Master Program (SMP), which are consistent with the requirements of ESHB 1724 integrating the SMP, Comprehensive Plan, and watershed policies with critical area and floodplain development regulations.
+The strategy was completed in December 1998. - 10.
 Clallam County received a grant to develop a Stormwater Management Program.
 One component of the Stormwater Management Program is the adoption of a stormwater management ordinance and manual.
 Ensuring consistency and compatibility between critical area and stormwater regulations is a component of the stormwater program.
-A preliminary draft of the Stormwater Management Ordinance is completed and should be considered by the Planning Commission in 1999. - 11.
-Clallam County sponsored a North Olympic Peninsula Salmon Forum on June 25, 1998, at the Clallam County Courthouse, to discuss opportunities and challenges of salmon recovery in light of proposed salmon listings under the Endangered Species Act. - 12.
+A preliminary draft of the Stormwater Management Ordinance is completed and should be considered by the Planning Commission in late-1999. - 11.
+Clallam County sponsored a North Olympic Peninsula Salmon Forum on June 25, 1998 and participated in the televised "Town Meeting" program on March 15, 1999, at the Clallam County Courthouse, to discuss opportunities and challenges of salmon recovery in light of recent salmon listings under the Endangered Species Act. - 12.
 Failure to have in place critical area development regulations would place the County out of compliance with the Growth Management Act.
 County non-compliance with the Growth Management Act may result in state sanctions against the County such as withholding the County's share of state-collected transportation taxes.
 In addition, non-compliance may impact the continued funding of existing County programs supported by state grants and the eligibility of the County for applied for state grants that require compliance with the Growth Management Act for funding. - 13.
 Chapter 36.70A.390 RCW allows a county governing body to adopt interim official controls for periods not longer than six (6) months.
 Interim official controls may be renewed for one or more six-month periods if a subsequent public hearing is held and findings of fact are made prior to each renewal. - 14.
-The Board of Clallam County Commissioners held a public hearing on December 15, 1998, on a revised version of the Clallam County Shoreline and Sensitive Area Committee recommended final critical area protection rules forwarded to the Board of Clallam County Commissioners on July 30, 1996.
+The Board of Clallam County Commissioners held a public hearing on December 15, 1998 in Port Angeles, June 29, 1999 in Port Angeles, July 6, 1999 in Forks, and will hold a hearing on July 19, 1999 in Sequim on a revised version of the Clallam County Shoreline and Sensitive Area Committee recommended final critical area protection rules forwarded to the Board of Clallam County Commissioners on July 30, 1996.